 A PLASTIC OCEAN (link)

 A Plastic Ocean documents the newest science, proving how plastics, once they enter the oceans, break up into small particulates that enter the food chain where they attract toxins like a magnet.
-These toxins are stored in seafood’s fatty tissues, and eventually consumed by humans.
-Plastic Pollution has become a man-made global catastrophe.
-Over the last 60 years plastic has become central to our lives and as a result mankind has subjected the planet to a tsunami of plastic waste.
-The scale of the problem is exponential – in the last 10 years the World has used more plastic than it did in the previous 100 years.
-In New York City alone, 24 million plastic bottles are discarded every week and in 2010 alone we have produced around 300 million tonnes of plastic; the ridiculous thing is that 50% of it will be used just once.
+These toxins are stored in seafood’s fatty tissues and eventually consumed by humans.
+Plastic Pollution has become a human-made global catastrophe.
+Over the last 60 years plastic has become central to our lives, and as a result, humankind has subjected the planet to a tsunami of plastic waste.
+The scale of the problem is exponential—in the last ten years, the World has used more plastic than it did in the previous 100 years.
+In New York City alone, 24 million plastic bottles are discarded every week, and in 2010 alone we have produced around 300 million tonnes of plastic; the ridiculous thing is that 50% of it will be used just once.

 The True Cost (link)